 The average helicopter pilot has a salary of $94,000.

-The Costs of Renting vs. Buying a Helicopter
+Cost of Renting vs. Buying a Helicopter

 A helicopter can be rented on a per-hour basis.